musselwhizzle/Focus-Points/docs/README_V3.2.md

 3. Truncated strings are indicated by an ellipsis symbol '...' <br> If this is relevant information, it can still be reviewed by opening the metadata as text.
 5. The edit fields for the 'Tag' and 'Value' filters are the same size as in point 1.
 6. The heigth of the metadata window is given by the `Size of plugin window` setting S ..
 XXL
-7. The width of the metadata window chosen that the head line (filter entry fields, hint) fits in but minimum 70% of the window height.
+7. The width of the metadata window is chosen so that the head line (filter entry fields, hint) fits in but is minimum 70% of the window height.

 <img src="../screens/README%20Metadata%20Window.jpg" alt="Screenshot" style="width: 800px;"/>